nodejs/node/doc/contributing/security-model-strategy.md

 * be opt-in, and additional overhead when not enabled must be low
 * limit change in core to just what is needed to enable experimentation

-## Current implementaion and assets
+## Current implementation and assets

 Node.js has an experimental implementation of [policies](https://nodejs.org/docs/latest/api/policy.html#policies).